-- (2) Reimbursement for an enrolled out-of state FQHC will be the lesser of the encounter rate established by the Medicaid Department of the out-of-state FQHC or the average encounter rate established by Alabama Medicaid for in-state facilities. - (3) A new FQHC provider or a provider who constructs, leases, or purchases a facility, or has a Medicaid approvedchange in the scope of service, can request reimbursement based on an operating budget, subject to the ceiling established under this rule.
+(3) Reimbursement for an enrolled out-of-state PBRHC will be the lesser of the encounter rate established by the Medicaid Department of the out-of-state PBRHC or the average encounter rate established by Alabama Medicaid for in-state facilities.

+(4) A new PBRHC provider or a provider who constructs, leases, or purchases a facility, or has a Medicaid approved change in the scope of services, can request reimbursement based on an operating budget, subject to the ceiling established under this rule.
 After the actual cost report is received and desk reviewed for the budget period, an actual encounter rate will be determined.
-In this event, the FQHC may be subject to a retroactive adjustment based on the difference between budgeted and actual allowable costs.
+In this event, the PBRHC may be subject to a retroactive adjustment based on the difference between budgeted and actual allowable costs.
 This difference may be subject to settlement within thirty (30) days after written notification by Medicaid to the provider of the amount of the difference.
-After the initial year, payment shall be set using the MCI methods used for other FQHCs.
-An FQHC that has a change of ownership can retain the previous owner's encounter rate if desired. - (4) Costs Reimbursed by Other Than FQHC Encounter Rate.
-Costs that are reimbursed by other Alabama Medicaid Agency programs will not also be reimbursed in the FQHC Program.
-Examples of such reimbursements include, but are not limited to: - (a) Maternity Waiver Primary Contractor (Note: Costs for Maternity Waiver sub-contractors are not an allowable cost and will be shown only in the non-reimbursable section of the cost report.) - (b) Prescription Drugs by enrolled pharmacy providers - (c) In-patient and out-patient surgical service fee-for-service payments.
-In order to keep from paying for such services twice, the payments for the programs above will be deducted from the FOHC settlements. - (5) Unrestricted grants, gifts, private donations or the income from such items, and income from endowments will not be deducted from operating costs in computing reimbursable cost.
-Public Health Service Grants are considered unrestricted grants.
+After the initial year, payment shall be set using the MEI methods used for other PBRHCs.
+A PBRHC that has a change of ownership can retain the previous owner's encounter rate if desired.

+(5) Costs Reimbursed by Other Than the PBRHC Rate.
+Costs that are reimbursed by other Alabama Medicaid Agency programs will not also be reimbursed in the PBRHC Program.
+Examples of such reimbursements include, but are not limited to:

+(a) Maternity Waiver - Primary Contractor (Note: Costs for Maternity Waiver sub-contractors are not an allowable cost and will be shown only in the non-reimbursable section of the cost report)

+(b) Prescription Drugs by enrolled pharmacy providers

+(c) In-patient and out-patient surgical service fee-forservice payments

+(6) Grants, Gifts, Private Donations or the Income from Such Items, and Income from Endowments.
+Unrestricted grants, gifts, private donations or the income from such items, and income from endowments will not be deducted from operating costs in computing reimbursable cost.
 Grants, gifts, private donations, or the income from such items, or endowment income designated by a donor for paying specific operating costs must be deducted from the particular operating cost or group of costs.